farhiongit/message-in-the-bottle/README.md

 The pattern for a thread-safe FIFO queue (that's what a bottle is) is explained by Butenhof in his book "Programming with POSIX threads".

-Each instance of a bottle is protected by a mutex for thread-safeness and two conditions for synchronization.
+Each instance of a bottle is protected by a mutex for thread-safeness and two conditions for synchronisation.

 ```c
     pthread_mutex_t mutex;